LinearAlgeb/6070-Practical-Programming/README.md

 Dataset used for calculating accuracy: **titanic3.xls**, from: https://hbiostat.org/data/repo/titanic3.xls

-Besides, when drawing the worldmap, we reorganized the names of the countries (For some historical reasons, the names or affiliations of certain regions have changed) in order to merge with geojson, see **w2.csv**
+Besides, when drawing the worldmap, we manually reorganized the names of the countries (For some historical reasons, the names or affiliations of certain regions have changed) in order to merge with geojson, see **w2.csv**

 ***********